bokkypoobah/TokenReportCrowdsaleContractAudit/code-review/Token.md

     // let the ledger send transfer events (the most obvious case
     // is when we mint directly to the ledger and need the Transfer()
-    // events to appear in the token) function ledgerTransfer(address from, address to, uint val) onlyLedger {
+    // events to appear in the token)
+    // BK Ok - Only the ledger can execute this function.
+Used for minting function ledgerTransfer(address from, address to, uint val) onlyLedger {
+        // BK Ok
         token.controllerTransfer(from, to, val);
     }